bstadie/Stat_415_Spring_2023/homework-2/README.md

 ### Content based filtering
 9. Using the data in the restaurants.csv table, compute the euclidean distance between every restaurant.
+Note that you will need to compute a numeric embedding of the categocial variables.
+Use one-hot encodings.

 10. Repete the previous step, using cosine distance this time.